 Fiona from Passport and Piano

-Munich is a lovely city to visit year-round, and its laidback attitude and delicious food can be enjoyed in any season.
-If you visit in early autumn, temperatures still average around 19 degrees Celsius so you can sample Bavarian brews in a beer garden.
+Munich is a lovely city to visit year-round.
+Its laidback attitude and delicious food can be enjoyed in any season.
+If you visit in early autumn, temperatures still average around nineteen degrees Celsius, so you can sample Bavarian brews in a beer garden.
 The city has lots of beautiful parks and green spaces, and taking a stroll to see the autumn leaves is a lovely thing to do there.

 You can also take in Oktoberfest wearing a traditional dirndl or lederhosen.
 Oktoberfest, aka the Wiesn, is a huge beer festival that takes place in late September and early October.
 Each year millions of people attend this festival, which features huge beer tents, funfair rides and a parade.

 Later in autumn, when highs drop to the single digits, you can cosy up in a beer hall and feast on classic Bavarian comfort food like dumplings, crispy pork knuckles and homemade spaetzle pasta doused in cheese.

 Munich also has several stunning indoor attractions, perfect for colder weather.
 The Residenz Palace is absolutely incredible, and many of the city’s museums only charge 1 Euro for entry on Sundays.
 All of those makes Munich such a beautiful autumn destination to visit in Europe.